 What You Should Know When Choosing a Platform for the Development of Your App

 The second part of this article deals with a thorough analysis of the pros and cons of every development platform.
 Here we go.

 Native iOS Mobile App Development

 Basically, asking a question about the best native platform for your app leads to deciding between iOS and Android.
 Let us take a closer look at iOS first.

 iOS is a closed platform.
 This means that Apple has full control over its programming language, the apps it publishes and the devices it releases.
 They have strict guidelines, where a deviation may lead to the fatal outcome of your digital baby’s fortune.
 You will need to obey those rules and get prepared for constant changes.
 This is an innovative company, a thought leader that is continuously searching for perfection.
 On the other hand, developers always know how to interact with designers and how to make a perfect product that will be 100% accepted by the store and appreciated by users.

 From time to time, you will need to update your app to the latest OS.
-Apple has made the adoption easy for the users.
+Apple has made the users' adoption easy and ensures their iPhone, iPod, Mac virus protection.
 All they need to do is to go to Settings and launch an upgrade.
 For you as a product owner it means that you will need to stay in constant touch with your developer and update the app according to the latest requirements.

 Another good news is that there are just about 20 devices you’ll need to make the app compatible with.
 Android has more than a hundred of them, which makes design optimisation, for instance, a pretty challenging task.
 Fewer supported devices entail lower costs for testing.

 If you are concerned about revenues and want to get the best out of your digital business, remember that iOS devices are the most expensive and thus they attract people ready to spend money on applications.
 So if your aim is to earn income from an application and not just make people aware of your brand, think of iOS development.
 They say Apple users spend 60% more on purchasing apps than Android users.